alexappiani/alexappiani/README.md

 ## Hi there 👋
+- 🔭 I’m currently working on Microsoft 365 Identity, Security, Collaboration
+- 🌱 I’m always learning...
+- 👯 ...and I like teaching!
+- 📫 Find me on Linkedin, or at a Microsoft event in Italy :)
 <!--
 **alexappiani/alexappiani** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.